 A commercial property’s location refers to the exact place where it sits.
-It is usually described by the property’s address.
+The location is usually described by the property’s address.

-So, when it is expressed that a property’s location is an important part of its investment success, the implication is that these three elements must work together in a successful investment.
+So, when it is expressed that a property’s location is an important part of its investment success, the implication is that these three elements (market, submarket, and location) must work together in a successful investment.
 For example, a property could be located in a top tier real estate market and submarket, but if the specific location is poor, it may underperform.

 Next, we would look at the real estate submarket.
-The Orlando-Kissimmee-Sanford MSA is huge, it stretches ~50 miles from one end to the other and has 30+ different submarkets (see diagram), each of which have a very different investment profile.
-For example, the Airport/Lake Nona submarket leans heavily towards office properties and industrial/logistics facilities due to its proximity to a major international airport while the Winter Park/Maitland submarket leans more towards residential real estate because they have many nice neighborhoods.
+The Orlando-Kissimmee-Sanford MSA is huge; it stretches ~50 miles from one end to the other and has 30+ different submarkets (see diagram above), each of which have a very different investment profile.
+For example, the Airport/Lake Nona submarket leans heavily towards office properties and industrial/logistics facilities due to its proximity to a major international airport, while the Winter Park/Maitland submarket leans more towards residential real estate because they have many nice neighborhoods.

 Why Investors Need to Understand Submarkets

 It is important for investors to understand the characteristics of a real estate submarket so that they have a clearer picture of a property’s risk/return profile.